 Direct Subsidized Loan

-A Direct Subsidized Loan is only available to undergraduate students who’ve demonstrated financial need on their FAFSA.
-It offers the biggest advantage for student borrowers, since interest is subsidized by the federal government (meaning the Department of Education pays for accruing interest) during the following scenarios:
+A Direct Subsidized Loan is available only to undergraduate students who’ve demonstrated financial need.
+It offers the biggest advantage for student borrowers, since interest is subsidized by the federal government during certain time periods.
+This means that the Department of Education pays for accruing interest during the following scenarios:

 - When the student is enrolled at least half time in school.

-- During the first six months after graduating or leaving school.
+- During the first six months after the student graduates or leaves school.

 - When the loan is in deferment.